 Understanding where to find these options – and how they work – is essential for making smarter financing decisions.

-Flexible repayment business loans are financing solutions designed to adapt to a company’s cash flow rather than forcing the business to adapt to the loan.
+Flexible repayment business advances are financing solutions designed to adapt to a company’s cash flow rather than forcing the business to adapt to the loan.

-Unlike traditional term loans, which typically require fixed monthly payments, flexible structures may include:
+Unlike traditional term advances, which typically require fixed monthly payments, flexible structures may include:

 - Variable payment amounts